FAQ

 If you have answered yes to any of these questions, the Board may be able to help you.
 For more information, please contact our office.

-How can PELRB staff help you?
+How can staff help you?

 We are happy to help you whenever we can.
 However, we must be fair to everyone and so, cannot take sides or give you legal advice.
 Outlined below are some of the most common ways we can or cannot assist you:

-Staff CAN |
+Staff CAN

-Encourage you to seek legal advice from a licensed attorney or refer you to another agency that may be able to help you. |
+- Encourage you to seek legal advice from a licensed attorney or refer you to another agency that may be able to help you.

-Refer you to sections of the PEBA and sections of the Board’s Practice Manual that may be relevant to you inquiry. |
+- Refer you to sections of the PEBA and sections of the Board’s Practice Manual that may be relevant to your inquiry.

-Provide Board approved forms and instructions without advising any specific course of action. |
+- Provide Board-approved forms and instructions without advising any specific course of action.

-Provide information about what is requested on forms WITHOUT suggesting specific words to put into the forms. |
+- Provide information about what is requested on forms WITHOUT suggesting specific words to put into the forms.

-Provide general information about Board rules, available citations, legal terminology, administrative orders, procedures and practices. |
+- Provide general information about Board rules, available citations, legal terminology, administrative orders, procedures, and practices.

-Provide interpretation or application of Board or administrative rules or regulations, constitutional or statutory provisions, legal terminology and case law based on specific facts. |
+- Provide interpretation or application of Board or administrative rules or regulations, constitutional or statutory provisions, legal terminology, and case law based on specific facts.

-Provide you with information that has been restricted by court order, statute, rules or regulations or case law. |
+- Provide you with information that has been restricted by court order, statute, rules or regulations or case law.

-Explain Board orders or decisions, or assist or participate in communications with the Director outside the presence of opposing parties. |
+- Explain Board orders or decisions, or assist or participate in communications with the Director outside the presence of opposing parties.

-Advise you what to say. |
+- Advise you what to say.

 If you do not fall within the Board’s jurisdiction, or your question or problem does not appear to be covered under PEBA, another agency may be able to help you.
 Please see the information and links provided below for more guidance.